Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Background: BRB on asynchronous and Partially Connected Networks

-Dolev's protocol provides reliable communication if processes are interconnected by reliable and authenticated communication channels, and if the communication network is at least $(2f+1)$-connected~\cite{dolev1981unanimity}.
+Dolev's protocol provides reliable communication if processes are interconnected by reliable and authenticated communication channels, and if the communication network is at least $(2f{+}1)$-connected~\cite{dolev1981unanimity}.

-Dolev's protocol leverages the authenticated channels to collect the labels of processes traversed by a content.
-Processes use those labels to compute the maximum number of node-disjoint paths among all the paths received for a particular content.
+Dolev's protocol leverages the authenticated channels to collect the label of processes traversed by a content.
+Processes use those labels to compute the maximum number of node-disjoint paths among all the paths traversed for a particular content.
 A process delivers a content as soon as it has verified its authenticity, i.e., as soon as it has received the content through at least $f{+}1$ node-disjoint paths.
 The keystone of Dolev's proof is that by Menger's theorem, if the communication network is $(2f{+}1)$-connected then there are at least $2f{+}1$ node-disjoint paths between any two processes in the network~\cite{menger1927allgemeinen}, and since at most $f$ processes are faulty, according to the pigeonhole principle, a process will receive a message sent by another process through at least $f{+}1$ disjoint paths.

 Depending on whether the processes know the network topology or not, Dolev presented two variants of its protocol, which respectively use predefined routes between processes, or flooding.
-We focus on the unknown topology version of Dolev's algorithm, whose pseudo-code is presented in Algo.~\ref{alg:dolev}.
+We focus on the unknown topology version of Dolev's algorithm, whose pseudo-code is presented in Algorithm~\ref{alg:dolev}.

 \textbf{Dolev's algorithm made practical.} Let us note that the worst case complexity of Dolev's algorithm is high (both in terms of number of messages and complexity to verify if a specific content can be safely delivered).
-Bonomi et al. presented several modifications that reduce the number of messages transmitted along with their size~\cite{bonomi2019multi} in practical executions\footnote{Let us stress that the proposed modifications do not improve the worst case theoretical complexity of the protocol, but the authors showed, through experimental evaluations, that in several practical settings, the performance gain is significant.}.
+Bonomi et al. presented several modifications that reduce the number of messages transmitted along with their size in practical executions~\cite{bonomi2019multi}.
 We recall these modifications in the following.

 \textbf{[MD.1]} If a process $p$ receives a content directly from the source $s$, then $p$ directly delivers it.

 \textbf{[MD.2]} If a process $p$ has delivered a content, then it can discard all the related paths and relay the content only with an empty path to all of its neighbors.